geoscixyz/em/content/case_histories/rockglacier/properties.rst

 .. _PermiCondTable:

-**Table 1:** 1 Relative electrical permittivities and electrical conductivities of materials within rock glaciers (Annan, 2007).
+**Table 1:** The values below involved more realistic charging and integration times of 3 seconds and 0.02-1.0 seconds respectively.

 +---------------------------+---------------------------+--------------------------------------+
 | **Material**              | **Relative Permittivity** | **Electrical Conductivity (mS/m)**   |